MichaelAllenWarner/MichaelAllenWarner.github.io/_posts/2019-07-16-vector-triple-products-in-minkowski-spacetime.md

 \end{aligned}
 $$

 Those are the two “inhomogeneous” Maxwell equations.
 The “homogeneous” ones follow from a couple of vector calculus identities.
-First, because the divergence of a curl is always the zero vector:
+First, because the divergence of a curl is always zero:

 $$
 \begin{aligned}